-A. DATASETS
+A. Datasets

 Another complementary study is presented here to visualize the influence of painters on countries.
-To analyze the relation between painters and countries of the world we construct a reduced Google matrix with $N_r = 80$ nodes composed of the top 40 painters shown in Table 2 and the group of 40 countries listed in Table 4.
+To analyze the relation between painters and countries of the world we construct a reduced Google matrix with $N_r = 80$ nodes composed of the top 40 painters shown in Table II and the group of 40 countries listed in Table IV.
 The painters are the ones having top Θ_P -score for E = 7: EnWiki, FrWiki, RuWiki, DeWiki, ItWiki, EsWiki and NIWiki.
-Table 2 only lists short names, however, the full painter names together with their Θ_P -score, birth country and life period are available as well in [31].
+Table II only lists short names, however, the full painter names together with their Θ_P -score, birth country and life period are available as well in [31].
+The top 40 countries of EnWiki are presented in Table IV.
+The names of countries are given by ISO 3166-1 alpha-2 code (see [47]).